 - A secret to making any cake more moist is to refrigerate it overnight or freeze it.
 I highly recommend making this cake ahead to allow time for one of those options - it really does make a difference!

-- Move the cake from the cooling rack to a cake plate using a cake lifter like this one.
+- Move the cake from the cooling rack to a cake plate using a cake lifter.
 Makes moving cakes SO easy.

 - To freeze the cake, allow it to cool fully.
 Freeze completely then wrap the cake tightly in plastic wrap and foil.
 Freeze for 1-3 months.
 Before serving, unwrap the cake and place in a covered cake keeper.
 Allow the cake to thaw at room temperature for 5-8 hours on the counter or overnight in the refrigerator.